awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AmazonLookoutVisionConsoleFullAccess<a name="security-iam-awsmanpol-AmazonLookoutVisionConsoleFullAccess"></a>

 Use the `AmazonLookoutVisionFullAccess` policy to allow users full access to the Amazon Lookout for Vision console, actions \(SDK operations\), and any dependencies that the service has\.
-For more information, see [Getting started](getting-started.md)\.
+For more information, see [Getting started with Amazon Lookout for Vision](getting-started.md)\.

 The `LookoutVisionConsoleFullAccess` policy includes permissions to your Amazon Lookout for Vision console bucket\.
-For information about the console bucket, see [Step 4: Create the console bucket](su-create-console-bucket.md)\.
+For information about the console bucket, see [Step 3: Create the console bucket](su-create-console-bucket.md)\.
 To store datasets, images, and Amazon SageMaker Ground Truth manifest files in a different Amazon S3 bucket, your users need additional permissions\.
 For more information, see [Setting Amazon S3 bucket permissions](su-setup-permissions.md#su-non-console-buckets)\.